coffeebeats/godot-infra/README.md

 A repository for Godot build and release infrastructure using [@coffeebeats](https://github.com/coffeebeats?tab=repositories)' tools.

+> [!WARNING]
-> ⚠️ **WARNING:** This project is in a very early stage.
+> This project is in a very early stage.
 API instability, missing features, and bugs are to be expected for now.

 ## **How it works**

-TODO
+This repository contains a number of GitHub actions useful for compiling and exporting Godot projects.
+See [Example usage](#example-usage) below for demonstrations of how to use the repository.

+### Supported platforms

+Currently, `godot-infra` supports targeting three platforms:

+- `macos`
+- `web`
+- `windows`

 ## **Getting started**